 We will do everything we can to put things right.
 To help with this, we have a Complaints Procedure that you can use to make us aware of any problems you’ve had.
 The investigation into your complaint will be conducted fairly and promptly.

-Our Complaints Procedure meets the requirements of both the Financial Conduct Authority and the Claims Management Regulator.
+Our Complaints Procedure meets the requirements of the Financial Conduct Authority.
 The nature of your complaint will depend on which body’s guidelines apply to your complaint, in accordance with the table below.

 Complaints relating to the Legal Expenses Policy